R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 print(os.getcwd())

 # Change directory (adjust the path to your actual folder)
-os.chdir("C:/Users/YourName/Documents/asr")
-print("New working directory:", os.getcwd())
+os.chdir("C:/Users/YourName/Documents/asr") #<- here is where you put your test folder! print("New working directory:", os.getcwd())
 ```

-> ⚠️ Be careful when changing directories.
-Ensure the folder path exists on your machine.
+> ⚠️ Before running this code, be sure you have selected the folder you want.
+On your machine, you should have a working folder with codes and test audio files for this project.

 ---